 Women who suffer with fibroid pain and excessive bleeding are always looking for something to relieve their symptoms.
 These non-cancerous growths in the uterus can cause severe pain and interfere with a woman’s daily life, but not not all women have symptoms.
 If you are one of the unlucky ones, take some time to look at these alternative natural remedies and lifestyle changes for fibroid treatment. » Read more about: Natural Remedies and Lifestyle Changes for Fibroid Treatment »

 There are many women in the world that are affected by fibroids, which naturally means that there are many women looking for effective solutions to this condition.
 The tricky part is, there is no one-size-fits-all solution when it comes to treating uterine fibroids. » Read more about: Fibroid Factors That Affect Your Treatment Options »

 Once fibroids are discovered, you can expect to see the doctor more often because there may be some fibroid factors that increase your risk of complications during pregnancy.

 There are four types of uterine fibroids with submucosal fibroids being the rarest form.
 A submucosal fibroid is non-cancerous, but it can lead to multiple symptoms and complications for women of childbearing age. » Read more about: What Is a Submucosal Fibroid and How Can It Be Treated? »

 If you’re on the path to delivering your child, chances are you’re actively discussing whether or not to have a vaginal or cesarian delivery.
 For some, the choice is simple.
 However, if you’re one of the nearly 30 percent of women that experience fibroids by age 35, your decision becomes a bit more difficult.
 Fibroids may lead to complications with a vaginal delivery, often forcing women to have a c-section, but why is that exactly? » Read more about: Why Women With Fibroids are More Likely to Have a C-Section »

 Fibroids affect women mostly during their thirties and forties, and yes, unfortunately fibroids can cause weight gain.
 One might call it a “double whammy” for women.

 As common as uterine fibroids are, it’s obvious why a month is dedicated to it in an effort to help raise awareness, research, and funding.
 If you’re not familiar with the condition, you may be surprised to learn that by age 50, as many as 70% of white females and 80% of African American females have had fibroids.
 If you are familiar with it, you most likely know there are many powerful and successful treatment options available to conquer the condition. » Read more about: July is Fibroids Awareness Month »

 Often times, uterine polyps and uterine fibroids are categorized as the same condition.
 However, these two reproductive health issues are very different in their nature and how they’re treated.
-In order to understand the differences, we must first understand each condition.